ribs.archives.CVTArchive

 Note

-• status_batch (numpy.ndarray of int): An array of integers which represent the “status” obtained when attempting to insert each solution in the batch.
+• "status" (numpy.ndarray of numpy.int32): An array of integers that represent the “status” obtained when attempting to insert each solution in the batch.
 Each item has the following possible values:

 • 0: The solution was not added to the archive.